RoyceVar1/RoyceVar1.github.io/README.md

 # Royce Lee

 This is a blog for my coding progress

+## 2020-07-22
+How do I get followers, while using bots, if instagram bans?

 ## 2020-07-21
 Starting a bot project for Instagram!